The Source of the Employee’s Right

 - when implemented, the Employer’s policies prevented the Employees from engaging in concerted activity.

-The NLRB agreed the Labor & Employment Lawyers at LaBar & Adams, P.A. and entered a consent decree that required the Employer to rescind all policies that deterred and/or prevented the Employees from engaging in concerted activity.
-The Employer was required to post Notices on its premises stating that such polices were revoked and that the Employer would not prevent the Employees from engaging in concerted activity any longer.
-Finally, the Employer was required to mail the Notice to all Employees indicating that they were not prevented from engaging in concerted activity and that the Employer would not retaliate against them for engaging in such activity.
+The NLRB agreed with the Employment Lawyers at LaBar & Adams, P.A.
+It entered a consent decree that required the employer to rescind all policies that deterred and/or prevented the employees from engaging in concerted activity.
+The employer was required to post Notices on its premises stating that such polices were revoked and that the employer would not prevent the employees from engaging in concerted activity any longer.
+Finally, the employer was required to mail the Notice to all Employees indicating that they were not prevented from engaging in concerted activity and that the employer would no retaliate against them for engaging in such activity.

-The Labor & Employment Lawyers at LaBar & Adams, P.A. are committed to ending deplorable workplace conditions.
+The Employment Lawyers at LaBar & Adams, P.A. are committed to ending deplorable workplace conditions.
 We are committed to ensuring that no employee is the victim of an unfair labor practice.
-IF you believe you have been a victim of an unfair labor practice or your employer has policies that prevent you from engaging in concerted activities, please do not hesitate to contact Labor & Employment Lawyers at LaBar & Adams, P.A.
-We can reached at 407-835-8968, 1-866-680-4LAW.
-You may also fill out the online form located on this page and we will contact you shortly.
+So if you believe you have been a victim of an unfair labor practice or your employer has policies that prevent you from engaging in concerted activities, please contact the employment lawyers at LaBar & Adams, P.A. in Orlando at 407-835-8968 or fill out the online form located on our website.